 Your data, your most valuable asset, is the prime target for adversaries.
 The journey to implementing a least privilege model and establishing a robust zero trust architecture begins with comprehensive data awareness.
 This is where BigID steps in, offering organizations complete data visibility and control, paving the way to a least privilege model.
 BigID’s data-centric zero trust approach seamlessly blends deep data discovery, advanced data classification, and risk management.

 Gain insights into data location, sensitivity, and user access, identifying potential overexposure and excessive privileges.
 BigID enables automated remediation on datasets, sources, files, users, and groups.
 Swiftly address violations and revoke file access rights and permissions to safeguard sensitive or critical data.
-These invaluable insights empower security teams to define and enforce stringent policies around sensitive data, mitigating unwanted exposure and misuse throughout the entire data lifecycle.
+These invaluable insights empower security teams to define and enforce stringent policies to limit access to sensitive data, mitigating unwanted exposure and misuse throughout the entire data lifecycle.

 Ready to fortify your organization’s cybersecurity—schedule a 1:1 demo with BigID today.